Looking to apply for a working holiday visa for Canada with dreams of working a ski season or living in Vancouver?

 If you’re from the UK, you can apply for a Subject Access Report.
 I would also suggest attaching a Letter of Explanation with more details of your offence and how you have been rehabilitated since then.

 These are referred to as ‘ghost emails’ by those in the IEC community – think of them as a false alarm.
 Most Canada working holiday applicants get a couple during their application, but it is perfectly normal to not receive any either.
-What you need to be looking for is an email about a new message on your account.
+What you need to be looking for is an email about a ‘new message’ on your account.

-Not unless specifically asked by CIC.
+Not unless specifically asked by IRCC.

 A minority of applicants may be asked for an RCMP Criminal Record Check due to previous residency in Canada.
 Do not apply for this unless you have been specifically requested for one.
 The request may come even if you have already received your LoI/POE.

 If you are in Canada, this is reasonably straightforward to get.
 Visit your local RCMP station for more info.
-If you are outside Canada it is much more difficult and involves sending either a postal application (which takes a LONG time) or submitting an electronic application through a third party company.
+If you are outside Canada it is much more difficult and involves sending either a postal application (which takes a LONG time) or submitting an electronic application through a third-party company.

 My friend Joe from morehawes has been through this himself (in fact, this advice is all his) and initially had his prints done at a local police station in the UK.
 They were rejected.
 He ended up going to New Scotland Yard in London and paying a high fee to get them done, but these were actually accepted.